saowwapark/inCNV/README.md

   The frontend was developed by Angular framework (version 9.0.0).
   For UI, inCNV used Angular material UI component library (version 9.0.0) and d3.js library (version 5.14.2).
 The current version of inCNV supports Chrome, Opera, and Safari browsers.
 - **Backend:**
   We used Node.js with typescript and express framework for the backend development.
-Moreover, the backend was adopted with some extension for reading FASTA file with indexedfasta-js package (version 1.0.12) from JBrowse.26
+Moreover, the backend was adopted with some extension for reading FASTA file with _indexedfasta-js_ package (version 1.0.12) from JBrowse[1].
 - **Database:**
   We used MySql as our DBMS.
 We have 3 schemas (or databases) namely, inCNV, bio_grch37, bio_grch38.
   - 'inCNV schema' will stored user information and uploaded CNV result files.